balderdashy/sails/MODULES.md

 #### Session stores

 The recommended production session store for Sails.js is Redis... but we realize that, for some apps, that isn't an option.
-Fortunately, Sails.js supports almost any Connect/Express-compatible session store-- meaning you can store your sessions almost anywhere, whether that's Mongo, on the local fileystem, or even in a relational database.
+Fortunately, Sails.js supports almost any Connect/Express-compatible session store-- meaning you can store your sessions almost anywhere, whether that's Mongo, on the local filesystem, or even in a relational database.
 Check out the community session stores for Sails.js, Express, and Connect [available on NPM](https://www.npmjs.com/search?q=connect%20session-).

 > [Learn how to install and configure a custom session store in your Sails app](http://sailsjs.com/documentation/reference/configuration/sails-config-session#?production-config).